ayomidefagboyo/project/README.md

-# Compass - Financial Management
+# Compazz - Financial Management

 A modern financial management application built with React, TypeScript, and Tailwind CSS.